 Technology can be a very powerful tool when it comes to teaching.
 When used appropriately it can engage students and support their learning.
 Whether your course is on campus or online, feel free to use these resources:

-Adopt an Online Course Template.
+Online Course Template and Course Planning Document.
 Every semester all courses are automatically given a generic Blackboard course template.
 We invite you to adopt the Online Course Template for your course.
 The online course template was designed by experienced online faculty to meet the needs of Lehman students.
 The modular course design provides an attractive and organized learning roadmap that makes it easier for students to navigate the course.
 The template also includes additional resources such as an Online Student Orientation.
 By using the Online Course Template, faculty can build out their courses more easily and efficiently, and ensure that their students experience a consistent learning environment.
 Contact the Office of Online Education for more information and assistance to adopt.

 Blackboard is a learning management platform that allows you to post course materials, create an opportunity for students to engage with you and with each other, and demonstrate that they have achieved the set learning goals.
 Available on mobile.

 Blackboard Collaborate Ultra is a real-time video conferencing tool that enables you to meet virtually, share applications, use a virtual whiteboard to interact, and even create breakout groups.
 This platform allows one to see six (6) video streams simultaneously, and up to 250 participants on audio.
 Explore all video and audio conferencing options.

 VoiceThread is a web-based interactive tool for collaboration and discussion.
 Instructors can create mini-lectures by recording a video from a webcam, uploading slides or other course materials, and adding narration.
 Students can engage in meaningful conversations using audio and video comments.
 Students can also create multimedia presentations or e-portfolios.
 Available in Blackboard.